Coronavirus COVID-19 Updates

 Routinely clean and disinfect frequently touched objects and surfaces.

-If you have not received your flu shot yet, please call UFHC to make an appointment.
-The flu is still widespread in New York, and is also a threat to public health.
+If you have not received your COVID or Flu vaccine yet, please call UFHC to make an appointment.
+The flu is still widespread in New York and is also a threat to public health.